Your General Liability Policy Won’t Save You When It Matters Most

 This is where many claims fall through the cracks.

-Take a common scenario: A plumber installs a fitting incorrectly, resulting in a slow leak.
-If the homeowner sues only for the cost of tearing out and replacing the faulty plumbing, most CGL policies will deny coverage because it’s considered damage to “your work.”
+A plumber installs a fitting incorrectly, causing a slow leak.
+If the homeowner sues only for the cost of tearing out and replacing the faulty plumbing, most CGL policies deny coverage — that's damage to "your work."
+But if the leak also damages hardwood floors or cabinetry, CGL usually responds to that "other property" damage, while still excluding the cost to fix the original plumbing.

-The same principle applies to an electrician.
-A poorly made connection might lead to a claim for “negligent workmanship” or “failure to install per code.”
-If the lawsuit focuses on the cost to correct the wiring or project delays, the CGL carrier often has no duty to defend.
-However, if that bad connection causes a fire that damages the home, the policy may cover the fire damage — but still exclude the cost of fixing the original defective work.
+An electrician makes a poor connection that leads to a claim for "negligent workmanship" or "failure to install per code."
+If the suit focuses on the cost to correct the wiring, the CGL carrier often has no duty to defend.
+If that same bad connection causes a fire, the policy may cover the fire damage — but still exclude the cost of the original fix.

 You Have Zero Control Over How the Lawsuit Is Written